etwk/blog/content/lists/books.md

 ## Food
 - [ ] Eat Like The Animals: What Nature Teaches Us About the Science of Healthy Eating
 - [ ] Salt Sugar Fat: How the Food Giants Hooked Us
+- [ ] The Blue Revolution: Hunting, Harvesting, and Farming Seafood in the Information Age
+- [ ] The Future of Nutrition: An Insider’s Look at the Science, Why We Keep Getting It Wrong, and How to Start Getting It Right #must
+- [ ] Eating to Extinction: The World's Rarest Foods and Why We Need to Save Them #must

 ## Environment
 - [ ] Forests: The Shadow of Civilization
 - [ ] Exposure: Poisoned Water, Corporate Greed, and One Lawyer's Twenty-Year Battle against DuPont #must
 - [ ] Water: The Epic Struggle for Wealth, Power, and Civilization #must
 - [ ] The Book of Hope: A Survival Guide for Trying Times #must
+- [ ] Fresh Banana Leaves: Healing Indigenous Landscapes through Indigenous Science #must
+- [ ] Underland: A Deep Time Journey
+- [ ] The Uninhabitable Earth: Life After Warming
 ## Nature
 - [ ] Biological Exuberance: Animal Homosexuality and Natural Diversity
 - [ ] Ten Birds That Changed the World